thepurecollective/developer/pureirl/brands/readme.md

 Next you will create an button and action for your website visitors to launch the `Find in store` experience along with a unique SKU for a variant (i.e. size/color/specific fitment).

 The SKU should be added to the button as a data attribute in the format: data-pureirl-sku="[variant sku]"

+By default 'Find in store' will launch with pre-selected options based on the product variant that matches the sku in the data-pureirl-sku attribute.
+You can override this with another data atrribute in the format: data-pureirl-preselect-enable=[ false ].
+Doing so will require the user to select all product options before any dealers or inventory will be presented.
+In this mode, the sku is only used to identify the parent product and is still required.

 ##### Sample:
 ```html